 - Alexander KEIMER is currently post-doc fellow at UC Berkeley, under the supervision of Prof. A. Bayen, and former member of the Associated Team ORESTE.
 He works on non-local conservation laws on networks and applications to traffic assignment.

-- Nicolas LAURENT_BROUTY is currently PhD student at Inria Sophia Antipolis under the direction of Dr. P. Goatin, and former member of the AT ORESTE.
-He works on macroscopic traffic flow models for pollution estimation and control.
+- Nicolas LAURENT_BROUTY was PhD student at Inria Sophia Antipolis (2016-2019) under the direction of Dr. P. Goatin, and former member of the AT ORESTE.
+He worked on macroscopic traffic flow models for pollution estimation and control.

-- Shuxia TANG currently holds an Inria@SiliconValley post-doctoral fellowship at Inria Sophia Antipolis under the joint supervision of Dr. P. Goatin and Prof. A. Bayen.
-She works on real time decision making in traffic management.
+- Shuxia TANG held an Inria@SiliconValley post-doctoral fellowship at Inria Sophia Antipolis (2018-2019) under the joint supervision of Dr. P. Goatin and Prof. A. Bayen.
+She worked on real time decision making in traffic management.

 The rapidly changing transportation ecosystem opens new challenges in traffic modeling and optimization approaches.
 We will focus in particular on the two following aspects: